OpenGenus/cosmos/README.md

 Currently, we have over **700 contributors**

-When you contribute, your name with a link (if available) is added to our [contributors list](https://github.com/OpenGenus/cosmos/wiki/contributors).
+When you contribute, your name with a link (if available) is added to our [contributor's list](https://github.com/OpenGenus/cosmos/wiki/contributors).

-You can contribute by writing `code`, documentation in the form of `installation guides` and `style guides`, making Cosmos search friendly and many others.
+You can contribute by writing `code`, documentation in the form of `installation guides`, and `style guides`, making Cosmos search friendly and many others.
 There are endless possibilities.

-Additionally, you might want to take a look at this [contributing guidelines](https://github.com/OpenGenus/cosmos/wiki/contribute) before you make Cosmos better.
+Additionally, you might want to take a look at these [contributing guidelines](https://github.com/OpenGenus/cosmos/wiki/contribute) before you make Cosmos better.

 You may, also, refer to the available [style guides](/guides/coding_style) before contributing code.